 Should you be interested in having me visit your group or book club, in person, or via Zoom or other online platform, to discuss SUNDAY'S ORPHAN, read from SMALL LIES or THE QUIET ROAR OF A HUMMINGBIRD, or tell you about my work within the Alzheimer's community, please contact me: Catherine Gentile, firstname.lastname@example.org.
 Thanks for your kind interest!

-Sign on, and I'll send you joyously infrequent updates about my NEW novel, SUNDAY'S ORPHAN.
+Sign on, and I'll send you joyously infrequent updates about events and activities surrounding the release of my NEW novel, SUNDAY'S ORPHAN.